Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Discussion

 The only time scale longer than the equipartition time of roots appears to be the convergence time of their time-dependent Kolmogorov-Sinai entropies, $\kappa_\mathrm{KS}(t)$.
 Like $\lambda_1(t)$, this quantity will only converge once the trajectory leaves a near-regular region, but now alignment with respect to a large fraction of covariant Lyapunov directions is required instead of only the maximal one.
 Since several directions are associated to small Lyapunov exponents it is not necessary to align with \emph{all} of them to have a well-converged result, but Fig.~\ref{fig:kappas}(c) shows that the convergence times are, nevertheless, longer than the equipartition times shown in Fig.~\ref{fig:mode_dynamics}.
 Thus, the inescapable conclusion is that equipartition is reached before the trajectory has fully explored the chaotic sea.

-It would be interesting to attempt a computation of the Lyapunov time of a submanifold, \emph{i.e.}~calculate $\tau_1$ starting from a nonthermal mode, \emph{e.g.}~$Q_2$, and see how this exponent relates to the true $\tau_1$ obtained from a thermal initial condition.
+It would be interesting to attempt a computation of the Lyapunov time of a submanifold, i.e., calculate $\tau_1$ starting from a nonthermal mode, e.g., $Q_2$, and see how this exponent relates to the true $\tau_1$ obtained from a thermal initial condition.
 Unfortunately this type of numerical investigation is hard, if not impossible, to carry on.
 This is due to the fact that the bushes associated to nonthermal modes in $\alpha$-FPUT chains are unstable and will not be preserved in long-time evolution no matter which numerical integrator is chosen \cite{chechin2002bushes}.
-Indeed, if the root chosen is nonthermal, by tracking the time-evolution of mode energies one sees that the initial excitation leaves the bush due to numerical errors and eventually covers the whole of mode space.
-This instability might be responsible for the observation that the evolution of nonthermal modes results in approximately the same Lyapunov times as thermal ones \cite{casetti1997fermi}, which is surprising given that bush dynamics takes place only in a submanifold of mode space.
+Indeed, if the chosen root is nonthermal, the time evolution of the mode energies reveals that the initial excitation eventually escapes the bush and spreads throughout mode space, as numerical integration does not preserve the discrete symmetries of bushes.
+This might be behind the observation that the evolution of nonthermal modes results in approximately the same Lyapunov times as thermal ones \cite{casetti1997fermi}, which is surprising given that bush dynamics takes place only in a submanifold of mode space.
 Nevertheless, it is unclear how ergodicity in mode space relates to that of phase space, such that it is possible that a partial covering of mode space by a large enough bush is enough to resolve the ``true'' MLE.
 Besides, it might even happen that dynamics in phase space is ergodic while that in mode space is not, since ergodicity always depends on the observables chosen \cite{baldovin2021statistical} unless it is tracked by means of invariant quantities \cite{lando2023thermalization}.
 At present, the authors are unaware of a special type of integrator that is capable of preserving bushes of excitations, such that studies regarding dynamical properties of chaotic subspaces cannot be performed in a numerically meaningful fashion.
 A consequence of this is that the energy in Fig.~\ref{fig:sequences}(a), which is correctly localized in the bush associated to $Q_3$, will eventually spread to all modes for long enough times.
 Nevertheless, the way ``equipartition'' takes place in this case is pathological and clearly traceable to numerical errors, as can be seen in Appendix \ref{app:num_errors}.